 - Certificate of Completion in Medical Front Office

 The Arizona Course Applicability System provides information on courses, course equivalencies, and program requirements at all public universities in Arizona.
 Some universities, such as Northern Arizona University (NAU), offer a bachelor degree in Medical Assisting.
 All your Medical Assisting certificate or degree credits may transfer as a block.

-Upon successful program completion, the student will be eligible to take either the American Medical Technologists National Medical Assisting Exam (for the RMA or Registered Medical Assistant credential) or the American Association of Medical Assistants National Medical Assisting Exam (for the CMA - AAMA or Certified Medical Assistant - AAMA credential).
+Upon successful program completion, the student will be eligible to take the American Medical Technologists National Medical Assisting Exam for the RMA or Registered Medical Assistant credential.

 For information about careers in your area of study, visit O*NET OnLine for detailed job descriptions, education requirements, wage and employment trend information.